JuliaKukulies/juliakukulies.github.io/research.md

 ## Interaction of meso-scale and large-scale processes

-I am interested in how large-scale processes such as monsoon-driven water vapor transport affects meso-scale processes like the organization of convection into large storm complexes.
+I am interested in how large-scale processes such as monsoon-driven atmospheric water vapor transport affect meso-scale processes such as the organization of convection.
+I am particularly interested in the dynamics of mesoscale convective systems (MCSs), large complexes of thunderstorms, around major mountain regions, because large topographic barriers such as the Rockys, the Andes or the
-I am particularly interested in the dynamics of mesoscale convective systems around major mountain regions and how large topographic barriers such as the Rockys, the Andes or the Himalayas interact with the atmospheric flow.
+Himalayas substantially interact with the atmospheric large-scale flow and create favorable conditions for storm formation in the downstream regions.

 ## Convection-permitting climate simulations

 To understand how these processes are affected by anthropogenically forced climate change, I am working with convection-permitting climate simulations.
-Our lab is coordinating the [CORDEX Flagship Pilot Study](https://cordex.org/experiment-guidelines/flagship-pilot-studies/) [Convection-Permitting Third Pole](http://rcg.gvc.gu.se/cordex_fps_cptp/) that aims to assess the benefits and limitations of convection-permitting simulations in the Tibetan Plateau region.
+Our lab is coordinating the [CORDEX Flagship Pilot Study](https://cordex.org/experiment-guidelines/flagship-pilot-studies/) [Convection-Permitting Third Pole](http://rcg.gvc.gu.se/cordex_fps_cptp/) with the goal to systematically  assess benefits and limitations of convection-permitting simulations in the Tibetan Plateau region.

 ## Development of data analysis tools